39 total views, 1 views today

 - Damascus (might change) – Unlock gold camos for every single weapon in the game.

-These camos will be available to grind as you levelling up the weapon.
+These camos will be available to grind as you level up the weapon.
 So, make sure to level up the weapon before grinding these camos.
 Also, you can’t equip these grindable camos with most of the weapon blueprints.

 How to Unlock Reticles?

-There are many types of reticles you can unlock in new Gunsmith feature.
+There are many types of reticles you can unlock in the new Gunsmith feature.
 These reticles can be unlocked by getting kills with various types of optics.
 Unlike weapon camos, you don’t have to unlock these for every gun.
 Once you unlock a reticle it will be available for every weapon in the gunsmith.

 How to Get Weapon Charms?

 Weapon charms are available from in-game events, battle pass, crates and lucky draws.

 You can use stickers to your weapon in Gunsmith mode.
 You can use up to 4 stickers per weapon.
 Stickers are also available from in-game events, battle pass, crates and lucky draws.